jacobemcken/jacobemcken.github.io/_posts/2015-04-28-not-quite-partition-by.markdown

 - Clojure
 comments: true
 ---
-## Not quite like partition-by ... but still

 I had a problem where I needed to partition a collection when ever a specific element occurred.